MicrosoftDocs/sdk-api/sdk-api-src/content/mswsock/ns-mswsock-_rio_notification_completion.md

 A pointer to the <a href="https://msdn.microsoft.com/5037f6b9-e316-483b-a8e2-b58d2587ebd9">OVERLAPPED</a> structure to use when queuing a <a href="https://msdn.microsoft.com/02264DAC-A3A1-4F7D-9728-17BE7F10E859">RIONotify</a> request completion.
 This member must point to a valid <b>OVERLAPPED</b> structure.

 This value is valid when the <b>Type </b> member is set to <b>RIO_IOCP_COMPLETION</b>.

-### -field Type

-The type of completion to use with the <a href="https://msdn.microsoft.com/02264DAC-A3A1-4F7D-9728-17BE7F10E859">RIONotify</a> function when sending or receiving data.

 ## -remarks